Skip to main content

 Deputy Medical Coordinator

-Dr Mohammad Bashir is Doctors Without Borders Deputy Medical Coordinator in Sudan.
+Dr. Mohamed Bashir, Sudanese medical staff member with Doctors Without Borders.
 He has worked with Doctors Without Borders for several years.
 He has been supervising the medical activities in Umdawnban and Alban Aljadeed hospitals in Khartoum State, supported by Doctors Without Borders since July- August 2023.
 Dr Bashir also worked with the medical team for Um Rakuba Refugee Camp in Al Gedaref State where we delivered 40,000 outpatient consultations in 2023 alone.
 His role extended to handling some health emergencies such as the response to a cholera outbreak.

 Categories